bcgov/aps-infra-platform/documentation/guides/prom-query.md

 - Namespace in the API Gateway
 - Service Account associated with the namespace
   - Service Account should have at least `Namespace.View` permissions
-- Ideally (but not necessary) an active service experiencing some traffic
+- Ideally an active service experiencing some traffic

 ## TL;DR